ishan9299/modus-theme-vim/README.md

 - vim is not supported.
 - It is not well tested with the stable neovim (version 0.4.4) please open an issue or consider using nightly.

-# Breaking Changes
-- using `colorscheme modus-operandi` is not supported anymore.